AlexanderShoshin/scala-2/README.md

 --carriers /training/hive/carriers/carriers.csv \
 --flights /training/hive/flights/2007.csv.bz2
 ```
-**It is recomended to define --executor-memory and --driver-memory flags when running on YARN.
-Otherwise your job may wate forever for resources allocation**
+**It is recommended to define --executor-memory and --driver-memory flags when running on YARN.
+Otherwise your job may wait forever for resources allocation**

 ## Results